 The LOG BOOK system is a low stress method of obtaining a license and approximately 75 to 80% of learner license holders use this method.

-The thing that most people like about the Log Book System is that they do not have go to the motor registry to sit their final test.
+The thing that most people like about the Log Book System is that they don't have to go to the motor registry to sit their final test.
 They are taught and assessed by their driving instructor as they work through the Log Book and if they are not comfortable with their instructor, they can change instructors at any time or even sit a government test if they feel as though they are ready early.
 If they do try a government test and do not pass, they can continue with the Log Book from where they left off.